Biological Knee Replacement

 The major advantage that we have in the UK over some of the techniques being used in the U.S. is that in the U.S. the FDA has failed to approve yet many of the newer treatments for articular cartilage transplantation / grafting that have been approved for use in the E.U., and this includes technologies such as ACI/MACI and Chondrotissue grafting.

-Mr McDermott was the first surgeon in the U.K. to combine meniscal allograft transplantation with articular cartilage grafting using a Chondrotissue graft.
+Mr McDermott was the first surgeon in the U.K. to combine meniscal allograft transplantation with Chondrotissue articular cartilage grafting.